← All posts

 Identity Resolution

 The marketing platform has a record identified by a click ID, a session cookie, and a form submission containing a name and email.
 The CRM has a client record with a name, email, phone, and matter details.
-Connecting these requires matching on name and email, which is lossy by nature — name variations ("Bob" versus "Robert"), typos in email addresses, email changes between initial contact and retention, and the fact that some potential clients use a different email for legal matters than they gave on the intake form all create mismatches.
-In practice, cross-system attribution solutions that rely on fuzzy matching achieve match rates in the 60-75% range on well-maintained data.
-The unmatched 25-40% is not random noise — it tends to be disproportionately the cases where the intake process was most complex and the data was entered least consistently.
+Connecting these requires matching on name and email, which is lossy by nature.
+Name variations, typos in email addresses, email changes between initial contact and retention, and different emails for legal matters all create mismatches.
+Cross-system attribution based on fuzzy matching can improve the picture, but it rarely produces a complete one.
+The unmatched records are not always random noise.
+They often include the cases where intake was most complex and the data was entered least consistently.

 Temporal Lag

 A click that becomes a retained client may take weeks or months to move through the intake process.
 The Google Ads account tracks the click in October.
 The attorney retains the client in January.
-By then, the campaign that produced the click may have been restructured, the specific ad may have been paused, and the attribution context — which keyword, which ad creative, which audience — may be stale, partially available, or unavailable entirely.
-Cross-system attribution requires either preserving that marketing context for months through the full intake cycle, which requires deliberate architecture, or accepting that a significant portion of retentions will have no attributable click.
+By then, the campaign that produced the click may have been restructured, the specific ad may have been paused, and the attribution context, which keyword, which ad creative, which audience, may be stale, partially available, or unavailable entirely.
+Cross-system attribution requires either preserving that marketing context for months through the full intake cycle, which requires deliberate architecture, or accepting that some retentions will have no attributable click.

 Data Entry Dependency

 Attribution only produces useful output if attorneys and their staff enter consistent, complete data in both systems.
-If the CRM lead record doesn't include the source of the inquiry, there's no channel to attribute to.
-If the retained-client fee isn't entered in the CRM, there's no revenue to calculate ROI against.
-If the intake staff enters some leads in the CRM and skips others, or uses inconsistent practice area categories, or leaves source fields blank because they're not required — the attribution data is incomplete in ways that compound over time and are very difficult to recover from retrospectively.
+If the CRM lead record does not include the source of the inquiry, there is no channel to attribute to.
+If the retained-client fee is not entered in the CRM, there is no revenue to calculate ROI against.
+If the intake staff enters some leads in the CRM and skips others, uses inconsistent practice area categories, or leaves source fields blank because they are not required, the attribution data is incomplete in ways that compound over time and are difficult to recover from retrospectively.

 Integration Maintenance

 Even well-built cross-system integrations break.
 APIs change, authentication tokens expire, data schemas evolve.
 An integration that synchronized correctly in Q1 may silently fail in Q3 after an API version deprecation or a schema change.
-Silent failures are particularly damaging because they don't trigger alerts — the data simply stops flowing, and the attribution gap grows unnoticed until someone looks closely at the numbers in a quarterly review and realizes that three months of retention data didn't sync.
+Silent failures are particularly damaging because they may not trigger alerts.
+The data simply stops flowing, and the attribution gap grows unnoticed until someone looks closely at the numbers and realizes retention data did not sync.

 The Integration Approach and Its Limits

 Several platforms in the legal marketing space are building integrations with practice management systems specifically to bridge this attribution gap.
-The typical architecture: the marketing platform reads retained client and fee data from the CRM via API, attempts to match those records against marketing events using name and email, and surfaces the resulting attribution in the marketing platform's reporting layer.
+The typical architecture is simple: the marketing platform reads retained client and fee data from the CRM via API, attempts to match those records against marketing events using name and email, and surfaces the resulting attribution in the marketing platform's reporting layer.

-This is a reasonable approach, and it produces results that are meaningfully better than no attribution at all.
-But it is structurally limited in ways that are worth understanding before treating its outputs as ground truth.
+The approach is reasonable and produces results that are meaningfully better than no attribution at all.
+Buyers should still understand its structural limits before treating its outputs as ground truth.

 The matching is probabilistic, not deterministic.
 Every cross-system attribution solution involves confidence scores, not certainties.
 False positives attribute the wrong click to a retained client.
 False negatives leave real retentions with no attribution.
 The percentage of leads that can be confidently attributed varies with data quality and typically falls well below 100% even in well-maintained systems.

 Data synchronization is not real-time.
-Cross-system syncs run on schedules — typically hourly or daily.
-Attribution data that lags by 24 hours is usually acceptable for monthly reporting.
-It is not suitable for real-time campaign optimization or same-day decision-making about which keywords to pause or scale.
+Cross-system syncs run on schedules, often hourly or daily.
+Attribution data that lags can work for monthly reporting, but it has less value for real-time campaign optimization or same-day decisions about which keywords to pause or scale.

 Finally, integration-based attribution is CRM-specific.
-An integration built for one platform doesn't help firms using a different CRM.
-The coverage of any integration-based solution is bounded by which CRMs the marketing platform has built integrations for and how recently those integrations were last maintained.
+An integration for one platform does not help firms using a different CRM.
+The coverage of any integration-based solution is bounded by which CRMs the marketing platform supports and how recently those integrations were last maintained.

 The Native Approach